yogeshsajanikar/FSXT/README.md

 However, one can use validating reader to overcome this.
 But in future, I'd like to add these validating combinators as well.

+I have written this in early 2013.
+Hopefully, I'll get to work with it again.